Community Transparency Dashboard

 And while the number of reportable uses of force is low when compared to the total number of police calls for service, it is important that we share this data with our community.
 To that end, we have created the Everett Police Community Transparency Dashboard, which provides timely and relevant data on not only police use of force, but other topics, including calls for service, arrest, citation and offense data.
 We hope to continue to build upon this platform in the future and add more data points for community review.

-If you have questions about our use of force policies, I encourage you to review them here: use of force policies, or you can see our entire policy manual at: police department policy manual.
+If you have questions about our use of force policies, I encourage you to review our policy manual at: police department policy manual.

 Chief Dan Templeman